-Use this item to disable or enable Platform Hiearchy (PH) Randomization.
+Use this feature to disable or enable Platform Hierarchy (PH) Randomization.
 The options are Disabled and Enabled.

-BIOS-Based TPM Provision Support
+SMCI BIOS-Based TPM Provision Support

 Use this feature to enable TPM Provision support.
 Enabling this feature will lock your TPM.
 Once locked, the NV indexes will not be able to be deleted.
 The options are Disabled and Enabled.